RLAIF-SPA: Structured AI Feedback for Semantic-Prosodic Alignment in Speech Synthesis: Introduction

 \section{Introduction}

-Recent advancements in Text-To-Speech (TTS) synthesis have enabled the generation of speech with near-human quality in neutral styles \cite{Tan2021ASO, barakat2024deep, DBLP:conf/aaai/Chen0R23}.
+Recent advances in Large Language Models (LLMs) have enabled Text-To-Speech (TTS) systems to achieve near-human naturalness and intelligibility \cite{barakat2024deep,liu2026waveex, chen2023vector}.
 Nevertheless, human interaction is not solely about informational exchange but also involves the subtle expression of emotion.
-These emotional signals profoundly impact listener engagement and understanding, a factor of particular consequence in applications like conversational agents, audiobooks, and virtual assistants.
-In such contexts, a lack of emotional expressiveness can result in speech that sounds monotonous or flat, thereby diminishing its effectiveness \cite{park2024avemodialogchataudiovisualusers}.
-Therefore, TTS models with controllable emotional capabilities play a crucial role in bridging this gap and have become a major focus of research.
+These emotional signals play a crucial role in shaping listener engagement and comprehension, particularly in applications such as conversational agents, audiobooks, and virtual assistants.
+In these settings, insufficient emotional expressiveness often leads to speech that sounds monotonous or flat, thereby reducing its effectiveness in accurately conveying human emotions \cite{park2024avemodialogchataudiovisualusers}.
+Thus, developing TTS models with controllable emotional capabilities is essential for bridging this gap and has become a major focus in the field.

-Early approaches to emotional TTS often rely on using explicit, coarse-grained emotion labels as conditional inputs to guide the synthesis process \cite{diatlova2023emospeechguidingfastspeech2emotional,guo2023emodiffintensitycontrollableemotional,kang2023zetspeechzeroshotadaptiveemotioncontrollable}.
-These models learn to associate discrete labels with specific acoustic features, such as adjusting pitch and speed to reflect a target emotion \cite{tang2023emomixemotionmixingdiffusion}.
-While these techniques provide some levels of control, they have notable limitations.
-First, discrete emotion labels drastically oversimplify the vast and nuanced spectrum of human expression, failing to capture subtle emotional variations.
-Second, creating large-scale, high-quality datasets with manual emotion annotations is prohibitively expensive and time-consuming, hindering model scalability and performance on the emotional speech synthesis task \cite{um2019emotionalspeechsynthesisrich,zhang2023semi,guan2024m,wu2024laughlatercontrollingtimevarying}.

-To overcome these constraints, recent work has adopted Reinforcement Learning (RL) to directly optimize perceptual objectives from human feedback \cite{ouyang2022traininglanguagemodelsfollow,guo2022promptttscontrollabletexttospeechtext,rafailov2024directpreferenceoptimizationlanguage}.
-By training on pairwise preference data, these models learn human preferences for emotional expression, generating more nuanced and varied speech without relying on predefined labels \cite{gao2025emo,zhang2024speechalignaligningspeechgeneration,cideron2024musicrlaligningmusicgeneration}.
-However, these RL-based methods introduce their own challenges.
-Relying on extensive human feedback is costly and time-consuming, and the subjective nature of emotional preferences often results in noisy, unreliable reward signals.
-Moreover, the optimization target is typically a single, holistic preference score.
-This score assesses overall quality but fails to provide distinct feedback on individual prosodic attributes like rhythm, pitch, and pace.
-Consequently, these RL-based model lacks the fine-grained control to optimize the emotional speech synthesis models for precise and targeted emotional expression.